Can GERD Cause Loss of Appetite?

 GERD can be managed and treated through several approaches.
 The most effective way to treat GERD is to make lifestyle modifications such as avoiding trigger foods, eating smaller meals, and avoiding processed foods.

 Medication is also a common treatment option for GERD.
 Medications that are typically used to treat GERD include acid blockers, proton pump inhibitors, H2 receptor antagonists, antacids, and prokinetics.
 Prokinetics help to contract the stomach muscles in order to help move food through the digestive system more quickly.
+Additionally, medications for high blood pressure, such as calcium-channel blockers, can relax the lower esophageal sphincter and worsen GERD symptoms.

 Alternative treatments for GERD can include acupuncture and homeopathy.
 Acupuncture is thought to help reduce inflammation and relax the esophageal muscles.
 Homeopathy involves the use of natural substances to help reduce symptoms of GERD.
 In addition to these treatments, it is important to stay hydrated and get regular exercise to help manage symptoms of GERD.